blueapu/MT---Simulation-of-Policies-against-Information-Pollution-on-Twitter/README.md

 ### R-Code
 **Code: MT_scraping_05.rmd / MT_scraping_05.html**
-+ This Code Scrapes the Tweets of all candidates for 2019 elections and combines it into a data frame that also contains properties such as gender, age, party, etc. For the sake of privacy, all twitter API information is set to “YYY”.
-All code chunks are set eval = FALSE due to the very long running time of this code.
++ This Code scrapes the tweets of all candidates for 2019 elections and combines it into a data frame that also contains properties such as gender, age, party, etc. For the sake of privacy, all twitter API information is set to “YYY”.
+All code chunks are set _eval = FALSE_ due to the very long running time of this code.
 + [MT_scraping_05.html](https://htmlpreview.github.io/?https://github.com/blueapu/MT---Simulation-of-Policies-against-Information-Pollution-on-Twitter/blob/main/R_Code_Replication/MT_scraping_05.html)

 &nbsp;